L12D2/mm_uxarray/docs/appendix/yaml.rst

 calculated.
 Users can also specify whether their spatial overlay, spatial bias, and spatial exceedance plots display wind barbs.

+* **Hydrometeorology:**

+   * Observations will sometimes only record dewpoint or relative humidity.
+Hence, both options are available for calculation, provided the model has specific humidity.

-* Model dewpoint can be calculated with the specific humidity.
+   * **Model dewpoint:** can be calculated with the specific humidity.
 Users will need to know the naming convention of specific humidity in their specific model.
 Observations will sometimes only record dewpoint or relative humidity.
 Hence, both options are available for calculation, provided the model has specific humidity.

-* Standard hydrometeorological variables continue to be incorporated into MELODIES-MONET.

-* Model relative humidity can be calculated with the specific humidity.
+   * **Model relative humidity:** can be calculated with the specific humidity.
 Users will need to know the naming convention of specific humidity in their specific model.
-Observations will sometimes only record dewpoint or relative humidity.
-Hence, both options are available for calculation, provided the model has specific humidity.

-* Standard hydrometeorological variables continue to be incorporated into MELODIES-MONET.
+   * *Standardized hydrometeorological variables continue to be incorporated into MELODIES-MONET.*

+* **Wind speed and direction:**

-* Wind speed is calculated using the u-component and v-component.
+   * **Wind speed:** is calculated using the u-component and v-component.
 Users are responsible for knowing what those components are called in their model.
 If modeled wind speed is already available, simply add the variable name to the variable list.

-* Wind direction is calculated using the u-component and v-component.
+   * **Wind direction:** is calculated using the u-component and v-component.
 Users are responsible for knowing what those components are called in their model.
 If modeled wind direction is already available, simply add the variable name to the variable list.

-* Wind barbs can be plotted using the u-component and v-component.
-Users are responsible for knowing what those components are called in their model.
-NOTE: plotted wind barbs are in knots.
+   * **Wind barbs:** can be plotted using the u-component and v-component.
+Users are responsible for knowing what those components are called in their model. **NOTE: plotted wind barbs are in knots.
-  Wind speed everywhere else in the model is by default m/s unless specified elsewhere in the YAML options.
+     Wind speed everywhere else in the model/observations are by default m/s unless specified elsewhere in the YAML options.**

 **apply_ak:** Removed.
 Instead, specify ``pairing_kwargs`` in the analysis section.